Skip to content

 Tip

 This method is optional.
 You can also create a stream implicitly by sending data to a stream that doesn’t already exist.
-But creating a stream using the method on this page avoids having to determine a unique stream id yourself.
+If a stream does not exist it is created for you.

 Using the /streams endpoint